When George in pudding-time came o'er

 1660 was the year of the Restoration of the Roman Catholic dynasty of tricky Stuarts, witty but sleazy like Charles, when not wooden like James.
 1815 was the year of the Battle of Waterloo, and of J.M.W.Turner's 40th birthday.
 These 155 years have been misread by British art historians, sheepishly imbibing H.Walpole.
 Did Turner suddenly pop up from nowhere ?

-Here's Wikipedia, finally: "Fishermen at Sea, exhibited in 1796, was the first oil painting shown by Turner at the Royal Academy".
+Here's Wikipedia, finally: "Fishermen at Sea, exhibited in 1796, was the first oil painting shown by Turner at the Royal Academy.
 It shows strong influence by artists such as .....
-"Peter Monamy and Francis Swaine, who was admired for his moonlight marine paintings.
-This particular painting cannot be said to show any influence of Willem van de Velde the Younger, as not a single nocturnal scene is known by that painter."
-Is the message at last getting through ?
+"Peter Monamy and Francis Swaine, who was admired for his moonlight marine paintings".
+[Laura Boyle].
+This particular painting cannot be said to show any influence of Willem van de Velde the Younger, as not a single nocturnal scene is known by that painter.
+Is the message getting through ?
 Has the penny dropped ?
-Has Wikipedia been reading The Call of the Sea, 2009 ?
+Has someone been reading The Call of the Sea, 2009 ?

 See here.
 See here also.
 This picture seems to be overlooked in Professor Solkin's book.